 Honors in Major

-Students who earn honors in their majors have so mastered their disciplines that they are able to complete with distinction original work appropriate to their chosen fields of study.
-While specific requirements differ, all majors (except topical majors) offer the opportunity to pursue honors or high honors.
+Students who earn honors in their majors have so mastered their disciplines that they are able to complete, with distinction, original work appropriate to their chosen fields of study.
+Specific requirements for Honors and High Honors are indicated on the Department/Program pages.
 Most major honors require completion of department or program courses with a designated grade point average (GPA) as well as a project designed and pursued independently under the guidance of a faculty sponsor.
 Departments and programs will determine whether the oral presentation and/or written reports are of a quality appropriate for honors.
 For details consult the departmental or program major listed alphabetically in Departments and Programs .

 Students who maintain a consistently high grade point average (GPA) throughout their academic careers are recognized for their achievements by the awarding of university honors at graduation.
-University honors are summa cum laude (3.80 for all courses attempted), magna cum laude (3.50), and cum laude (3.30).
+University honors (based on all courses attempted while enrolled at Colgate) are summa cum laude (3.80), magna cum laude (3.50), and cum laude (3.30).
 GPAs for university honors are established and reviewed by the Dean’s Advisory Council.
 A minimum of 22 Colgate courses taken for a grade will be considered for university honors.
 Transfer students who have taken between 16 and 22 Colgate courses for a grade will be considered for university honors.